Strengthen your immune system by eliminating these three harmful foods from your diet.

 Also, chewing is one of the easiest way to protect from infections.
 Saliva contains very strong antiseptic agents, and also stimulate thymus gland to produce T cells, a main immune cells.

-Be more strict on sugar, eggs, meat and dairy.
-Even ZERO, if possible, until your condition improves.
+Be more strict about reducing or fully eliminating sugar, eggs, meat and dairy, until your condition improves.
 Fruits, despite the common belief, are not effective in this case and could even worsen your healing process due to their high sugar content.
 Eat less food in general and keep yourself slightly hungry to stimulate your pituitary gland and focus your energy on healing instead of digestion

-Have umesho bancha tea every morning (recipe below!), which is a great remedy for prevention and healing for infectious diseases, and include miso soup in your daily meal.
+Have umesho bancha tea every morning (recipe in the link!), which is a great remedy for prevention and healing for infectious diseases, and include miso soup in your daily meal.
+Other warming, healing foods are vegetable broth (not bone broth, it’s a myth), miso soup, and homemade ginger tea – all of these are really warming and soothing.

 Since I started to eat healthily, I never had a bad cold or flu, without flu shot.
 Ultimately, your health is your own responsibility.
 So please strengthen your immune system to protect yourself, and enjoy the rest of the season.